STEP

 A typical STEP class.

-STEP follows a build — fundamentals first, combinations next, full intensity last.
+STEP follows a build — fundamentals first, drilling new skills and movements next, combinations last.

 Learn the platform.
 Learn the moves.